ufxela/PiRat/proposal.md

 the PiRat will keep an internal model of the maze, updating the model with each measurement it takes with it’s ultrasonic distance/time of flight sensor.

+One challenge of this project is keeping the Pi Rat's orientation correct throughout the maze.
+Because the Pi Rat senses very little about it's environement, it is difficult for it to truly know where it is (position and bearing) within the maze.
+Therefore, small inaccuracies in positioning can avalanche to throw the entire Pi Rat off track.

 **Hardware Required:**
 besides a Raspberry Pi,